frankhale/toby-blazor/README.md

 # toby-blazor

 Possibly one day a rewrite of [Toby](https://github.com/frankhale/toby) using Blazor

 ## Status

-Right now this is very naive and rough.
+Right now this is very early, naive and rough.
 I'm using this to learn Blazor.
-There are all sorts of really bad things going on here right now.
 The database shipping in the repo is a slighly modified one from [Toby](https://github.com/frankhale/toby).

 There is currently no UI to add/edit videos.
 I'm using [DB Browser](https://sqlitebrowser.org/) to edit the SQLite db directly.
 Additionally there is no functionality to search YouTube using the YouTube Data API.

 I'm using the latest Visual Studio 2019 Preview with .NET Core 3.1 preview3 to compile and run this.